 - Print with or without the sign descriptions

 - Access your camera roll and print using your own photos

 - View video clips of signs from the interactive vocabulary, fingerspelling alphabet and numbers

 The app is designed for iPad use only.
-Download for only $39.99 in the app store now!
+Download from the app store now!